our good friends

 our annual summer retreat at Conception Abbey

-Watch for our summer retreat page to learn more or to register for this three-day event, which includes Catholic Bible study conferences, praying with the monks, and time for personal reflection.
+Watch for our summer retreat page to be posted during Lent to learn more or to register for this three-day event in 2018.
+Our summer retreats include Catholic Bible study conferences, praying with the monks, and time for personal reflection.
 At our 2016 retreat, we looked at an overview of the Old Testament development of the role of priest that is fulfilled and perfected in Jesus Christ.
-Future retreats will focus on the Old Testament foundations of Jesus’ roles as king and prophet.
+In 2017, we focused on Old Testament liturgy found in the book of Revelation.

 The Most Reverend Richard E. Pates